crahan/HolidayHackChallenge2020/docs/index.md

 === "Directory"

+    !!! tip "Quick tip"
+        You can sort the table data by clicking on the table headers.

     | Name                  | Floor | Room                   | Terminal Hint                          |
     | :-------------------- | :---- | : -------------------- | :------------------------------------- |
     | Ribb Bonbowford       | 1     | Dining Room            | [The Elf C0de](./hints/h10.md)         |